October 28, 2016

 People love chocolate.
 Chocolate bars, chocolate fudge, chocolate cake, hot chocolate—no matter which way it comes, everyone wants to get their fix.
-In fact, Americans alone consume about 2.8 billion pounds of the sweet stuff every single year (nearly 11 pounds per person), which is half of the world’s supply.
+In fact, Americans alone consume nearly 10 pounds per person of the sweet stuff every single year, which is half of the world’s supply.
 So, it’s no surprise that chocolate would get its own holiday.

 Every year, on October 28, National Chocolate Day is celebrated—a day not only to enjoy this delicious treat, but appreciate how beneficial it really can be as science continues to explore the many different ways that chocolate impacts health and wellness.